Is there an SAT or ACT requirement?

 What are my student’s chances of being admitted?

 We do not stipulate odds for admission.
 For students who do not demonstrate as much financial need, it is more difficult to gain admission.
 For students who are not as academically competitive, it is more difficult to gain admission.
-The College has space for approximately 300 new freshmen each fall; we typically have well over 3,000 applications for these positions.
+The College has space for approximately 300 new freshmen each fall; we typically have at least 4,000 applications for these positions.
 Students who are serious about gaining admission should complete the admissions process by or before the initial consideration date of December 31, for the following academic year.

 When should my student apply for admission?